7amod6/7amod6/README.md

 - 👋 Hi, I’m @7amod6
-- 👀 I’m interested in ...
+- 👀 I’m interested in ethical hacking
 - 🌱 I’m currently learning programing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cyber sicurity
-- 📫 How to reach me ...

 <!---
 7amod6/7amod6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.